Arthur Guinness, Baron Ardilaun: Political life

-"A practical patriot".
-Caricature of the newly created Baron Ardilaun by 'Spy' published in Vanity Fair in 1880.

 In 1868, Guinness was elected Conservative Member of Parliament for the City of Dublin, a seat he held for only a year.
 His election was voided because of his election agent's unlawful efforts, which the court found were unknown to him.
 He was re-elected at the next election in 1874.

 A supporter of Disraeli's "one nation" conservatism, his politics were typical of "constructive unionism", the belief that the union between Ireland and Britain should be more beneficial to the people of Ireland after centuries of difficulties.
 In 1872 he was a sponsor of the "Irish Exhibition" at Earlsfort Terrace in Dublin, which was arranged to promote Irish trade.
 Correcting a mistake about the exhibition in the Freeman's Journal led to a death threat from a religious extremist, which he did not report to the police.
 In the 1890s he supported the Irish Unionist Alliance.

 After withdrawing from the Guinness company in 1876, when he sold his half-share to his brother Edward for £600,000, he was in 1880 raised to the peerage as Baron Ardilaun, of Ashford in the County of Galway.
 His home there was at Ashford Castle on Lough Corrib, and his title derived from the Gaelic Ard Oileáin, a 'high island' on the lake.